-He is yet to play in the Premier League but Wolves still saw enough to spend £13.5million on the 18-year-old in 2020.
+Despite never actually playing in the Premier League for Liverpool, Wolves still saw enough to spend £13.5million on the 19-year-old in 2020.

 Ejaria joined Liverpool’s academy from Arsenal in 2014 and made eight first-team appearances for the Reds in 2016-17.

-After loan spells at Sunderland, Rangers and Reading, the 22-year-old joined the latter on a permanent deal for a fee in the region of £3million in 2020.
+After loan spells at Sunderland, Rangers and Reading, the 23-year-old joined the latter on a permanent deal for a fee in the region of £3million in 2020.